Randolph Roque Calvo: Bishop of Reno

 On December 23, 2005, Pope Benedict VI appointed Calvo as bishop of the Diocese of Reno.
 He was consecrated on February 17, 2006, at the Hilton Hotel Pavilion in Reno, Nevada.
 Archbishop George H. Neiderauer was the principal consecrator, accompanied by co-consecrators Bishop Phillip F. Straling and Bishop John C. Wester.

-On September 30, 2009, Calvo was named in a lawsuit by Richard DeMolen, the former pastor of Our Lady of Tahoe Catholic Parish in Zephyr Cove, Nevada.
+On September 30, 2009, Calvo was named in a lawsuit by Reverend Richard DeMolen, the former pastor of Our Lady of Tahoe Catholic Parish in Zephyr Cove, Nevada.
 Calvo had fired DeMolen because the priest had refused to remove a restraining order he filed against a diocesan deacon.
-DeMolen claimed the deacon had sent him a death threat, which Calvo never investigated.
+DeMolen claimed the deacon had sent him a death threat, which Calvo allegedly never investigated.
 The lawsuit was dismissed on April 11, 2010.

-On October 22, 2010, Calvo placed Tom Cronin, a priest at St. Mary’s in the Mountains Parish in Virginia City, Nevada, on leave due to a sexual abuse allegation from Missouri.
-On October 1, 2010, Calvo had read that Cronin was being sued in Kansas City, Missouri, by a woman who claimed he molested at age 17 in Hamilton, Missouri.
+On October 22, 2010, Calvo placed Reverend Tom Cronin from St. Mary’s in the Mountains Parish in Virginia City, Nevada, on leave due to a sexual abuse allegation from Missouri.
+On October 1, 2010, Calvo had read that Cronin was being sued in Kansas City, Missouri, by a woman who claimed he molested her at age 17 in Hamilton, Missouri.
 Calvo was criticized for not suspending Cronin immediately.